Fish FlingersEdit This Entity

 Players may also purchase raw fish using their tokens, although this option is chosen much less than the other rewards.

-A: Tournaments are started every 1 hour and 30 minutes, and the time is the same for each world.
+A: Games are started every 20 minutes, which means 10 minutes after the previous game ends.
+The time is the same for each world.

 A: Yes, there is a chance that you will receive a ticket from a fish instead.